 From a Restorative Perspective…

 The intent of these articles is to give a technical perspective to the most common questions and concerns our customers may have.
 We strive to be as objective as possible and to provide information based on fact and professional experience.
-In no way will be held liable for the advice provided herein.
+In no way will we be held liable for the advice provided herein.

-Occasionally, cure a homeowner may find that the stone they originally purchased is not living up to their expectations.
-Many factors can affect your long-term enjoyment: Lighting: On a highly polished stone surface, an adjacent window with lots of natural sunlight can reflect tons of light and create that mirror-like surface that speaks luxury and […]Read more
+Occasionally, a homeowner may find that the stone they originally purchased is not living up to their expectations.
+Many factors can affect your long-term enjoyment: Lighting: On a highly polished stone surface, an adjacent window with lots of natural sunlight can reflect tons of light and create that mirror-like surface that speaks luxury and wealth; […]Read more

 From an interior design perspective, the undermount sink has been gaining in popularity especially when installing natural stone countertops such as granite and quartz.
 And it’s easy to understand why.
 Not only do they make clean up easier, allowing homeowners to quickly wipe debris into the sink without getting caught under a lip (of an […]Read more